A Place for Mom

 Like many dementia behaviors, confusion can have a number of triggers or root causes.
 Factors that may contribute to disorientation include the following:

 • Sundown syndrome or delirium.
-Up to two-thirds of dementia patients experience sundown syndrome, an evening behavioral shift characterized by increased memory loss, agitation, confusion, and anger.
+Up to two-thirds of individuals with dementia experience an evening behavioral shift characterized by increased memory loss, agitation, confusion, and anger.[04]
 “It may not exactly happen at sundown, but there’s always this hour — the witching hour — where suddenly the same person may completely change,” Hashmi says.

 • An unexpected change.
 Did your senior loved one just move to a new place?
 Did their routine change?